 A team of scientists has discovered new links between the breakdown in brain cell development and the risk of schizophrenia and other psychiatric disorders.

-The study, published in the journal Nature Communications, indicates that genetic risk factors are known to disrupt brain development in a number of these disorders, but little is known about which aspects of this process are affected.
+The study, published in the journal Nature Communications, indicates that genetic risk factors are known to disrupt brain development in a number of these disorders.
+Still, little is known about which aspects of this process are affected.

 “Genetic factors play a significant role in determining a persona¿s risk of developing psychiatric disorders,” said researcher Andrew Pocklington from Cardiff University.